-Madison Wisconsin is more than just the capital of Wisconsin and home of the Wisconsin Badger.
+Madison, Wisconsin is more than just the capital of Wisconsin and home of the Wisconsin Badgers.
 It’s most known as a college town, but there are so many things to do in Madison that most people don’t even realize.

-Being from Wisconsin we visit Madison several times a year and there is always something going on.
-If it’s your first time in the city or your a Wisconsinite we’ve put together a list of some of the best things to do in Madison!
+Being from Wisconsin, we visit Madison several times a year, and there is always something going on.
+If it’s your first time in the city or you are a Wisconsinite, we’ve put together a list of some of the best things to do in Madison!

 1. Boating on Lake Mendota